tayiorbeii/egghead.io_redux_course_notes/06-Avoiding_Object_Mutations.md

 _Remember that ES6 need to be transpiled (at least for the time being)..._

-Another open to do the same thing is with the `spread` operator proposed for ES7:
+Another option to do the same thing is with the `spread` operator proposed for ES7:
 ```Javascript
 const toggleTodo = (todo) => {
   return {